Skip to main content

 2. A portion of a composite building that is not for residential or industrial use.

-3. Hotel and guesthouse.
+3. Hotel or guesthouse.

 4. Common area of a residential building.